Data Manipulation Examples

 Practical examples of data wrangling with T’s core verbs

-T provides six core data manipulation functions in the colcraft package: select(), filter(), mutate(), arrange(), group_by(), and summarize().
-All functions take a DataFrame as their first argument and return a new DataFrame, making them composable with the pipe operator.
+T provides a powerful suite of data manipulation functions in the colcraft package, inspired by dplyr and tidyr.
+These functions take a DataFrame as their first argument and return a new DataFrame, making them highly composable with the pipe operator.

 Loading Data